 Michael sang the self-titled track on thes debut album The Land Of New Hope.

-Michael Kiske live with Rock Meets Classic in 2015
+Michael Kiske was also a guest singer at Rock Meets Classic 2015 with Thunder.